Blog - Which GND Filters to buy and how to use them

-When I bought my first Graduated Neutral Density Filters more than seven years ago I had no idea which filters to buy.
+When I bought my first GND Filters for landscape photography (GND stands for Graduated Neutral Density) more than seven years ago I had no idea, which filters to buy.
 There are 1-stop (0.3), 2-stop (0.6), 3-stop (0.9) and even 4-stop (1.2) filters.
 And those are available as hard, soft, medium and reverse versions.

 Such filters are expensive and, if I had believed some online resources, I would have had to buy a complete series of filters to be able to deal with all the different lighting situations.